sroelants/sroelants/src/pages/lectures.md

 ## Philosophy
 [History of Ancient Philosophy (Adam Rosenfeld)](https://www.youtube.com/playlist?list=PLSvsx8116eZjRuC0qaZ5UEhybCsYpA-1j): Really great and accessible introduction to classical philosophy, from the Presocratics up to the later Roman Stoic philosophers.
-There are reading assignments that go with eac lecture, and I _highly_ reccommend doing those so you can fully engage with the arguments being made.
-Rosenfeld has a knack for bringing some of these arguments alive, and all-out manages to get you to engage with these authors in a very dynamic way.
-Absolutely reccomend.
+There are reading assignments that go with each lecture, and I _highly_ reccommend doing those so you can fully engage with the arguments being made.
+Rosenfeld has a knack for bringing some of these arguments alive, and gets you to engage with these authors in a very dynamic way.
+Absolutely recommend.

 [History of Modern Philosophy (Adam Rosenfeld)](https://www.youtube.com/playlist?list=PLSvsx8116eZh0pddUx2fGGXceexj0VHjb): The follow-up course to the Ancient Philosophy course, and perhaps even more interesting!
 The course picks out a couple of key figures in the